To help you find exactly what you need, Wavefront supports tags and a variety of search features.

 All Wavefront browsers (All Dashboards, Alerts, Integrations, and so on) support a variety of search methods.
 You can search in the Search field at the top or in the faceted filter bar at the left.

 The search field at the top of every Wavefront browser page supports both autocomplete and search.
-The autocompleted entities include the browser object name, object properties, and other entities relevant to that object.
+We support autocomplete for many searches.

 For example, in the All Dashboards browser page, searching returns a dropdown list that displays:

 - autocompleted sources and metrics queried in dashboards